Trade Promotion Eligibility Requirements

 The following are examples of each draw mechanic:

-· Manual: printed entry form drawn from a container/barrel
+· Manual competition draws: printed entry form drawn from a container/barrel

-· Electronic: use of a computer program or Microsoft Excel to randomly select winners
+· Electronic competition draws: use of a computer program or Microsoft Excel to randomly select winners

-The following considerations apply in determining whether you choose to conduct a draw electronically or manually:
+The following considerations apply in determining whether you choose to conduct a draw electronically or manually in Australia:

 b.
-Online entries: On the other hand, if you collect entries via an online entry form, it is simpler to conduct the draw using a computerised drawing system.
-If you are anticipating 1,000’s of entries, it will be a time burden to print each entry individually and then draw from a barrel/container.
-There are options to conduct a draw manually with less intensity but it may not be the preferable method for most.
+Online entries: On the other hand, if you collect entries via an online entry form, it is simpler to conduct the competition draw using a computerised drawing system.
+If you are anticipating 1,000’s of entries, it will be a time burden to print each entry individually and then draw from a barrel/container, therefore a competition draw generator may be the answer.
+There are options to conduct a competition draw manually with less intensity but it may not be the preferable method for most.
 E.g. if you receive 600 entries, print a pile of numbers 0-6 for the 100’s, 0-9 for the 10’s, and 0-9 for the 1’s.
 If you draw 4 for the 100s’s pile, 6 for the 10’s, and 2 for the 1’s, then the winning number would be 462.

 a.
 If your promotion is conducted in SA, you will need an ‘approved’ drawing system..
 The application form and details are available at: https://www.sa.gov.au/topics/business-and-trade/running-a-business/trade-promotions/trade-promotion-electronic-drawing-system.
 An independent test report must be submitted with the application; and the SA electronic draw approval number must be quoted on any trade promotion permit application in SA.
 Importantly, the approval number is required even if you do not need a permit in SA.